evandrewry/ng-pano/README.md

 ng-pano
 =======

-AngularJS implementation of equirectangular panorama viewer.
-Compatible with any browser supporting either WebGL or HTML5 Canvas.
+angularjs equirectangular panorama viewer. cross-browser compatible, will render w webgl if possible but otherwise falls back to html canvas